Code-Fellows-School-Work/ten-thousand/README.md

 Any tests of note?
 - All 62 tests pass in version_1
-- All 4 tests fail in version_2
+- 2 tests pass and 2 tests fail in version_2
+- Have not tried running tests in version_3